-Being a working mom is hard, and it can often feel like "a day late and a dollar short" is the best case scenario: missed deadlines, forgotten dry cleaning, and never, ever seeing friends.
+Being a working mum can be hard: missed deadlines, forgotten dry cleaning, and never, ever seeing friends.
 But we don't have to reinvent the wheel to figure out a better way through.
-Just look around at all the super successful moms kicking ass on a daily basis.
+Just look around at all the super successful mums kicking ass on a daily basis.

 6:45 a.m.
 Alarm #1 goes off, but I usually hit snooze.

 6:50 a.m.
 Alarm #2 goes off, hit snooze, then place the phone under my pillow so it doesn’t wake Jalen who has climbed into my bed in the middle of the night.

 6:55 a.m.
 Alarm #3 (FINAL ALARM) goes off, and I hop out of bed and attempt to start my day.
 I spend the next few minutes scrambling to catch all the other snooze alarms I forgot about from alarms #1 & #2 and start making Jalen’s breakfast.
 Jalen has the same thing for breakfast every morning: two cinnamon Eggo waffles, two hard boiled eggs, water, and one Flintstone vitamin!

 7 a.m.
 Jalen rolls out of bed, walks right by me, does not say a single word, and goes straight into his playroom to eat his breakfast.
 This is okay, as we are both not morning people, therefore neither of us wants to speak to each other.
 I start my coffee, which is what allows me to function, then I let Jalen know I’m jumping in the shower.

 7:15 a.m.
 I check on Jalen, making sure he is eating his breakfast.
 Usually we go back and forth over how many waffle squares he doesn’t have to finish before he is done with breakfast.
 Once that negotiation is over, I go back to getting ready for work.